 At the top of the organisational pyramid in the UK is the National Smallbore Rifle Association (NSRA), which is the governing body for all forms of smallbore target shooting in Britain (.22 rifle and air rifle & pistol plus, er, match crossbow shooting) and under whose rules and regulations almost all competitions here are run.
 At the base of the pyramid are the clubs and their members, and clubs as a rule must affiliate to the NSRA in order to operate at all.
 In the middle are County Associations which the clubs also affiliate to and are in turn themselves affiliated to the NSRA.
 Our local Association is the Lothian & Borders Target Shooting Association (LBTSA).
 All of these bodies and others provide competitions for their clubs and individual members.
 These competitions are the lifeblood of the sport in this country.

-Regarding smallbore shooting, STS continues to organise the same competitions that the Scottish Smallbore Rifle Association (SSRA) used to run, so there is very little change on that front as it continues to provide a comprehensive set of annual competitions, both in the winter and summer seasons for individuals (mainly) and clubs.
-STS (now) also runs training squads at several levels for each discipline and selects teams to represent Scotland for national and international matches up to and including the Commonwealth Games from pools of shooters of known quality.
-All the other Home Countries have similar organisations to the previous SSRA, SPA and SRA but none of them have amalgamated into a single body as in Scotland.
+Regarding smallbore shooting, STS and the Smallbore AMG continue to organise the same competitions that the Scottish Smallbore Rifle Association (SSRA) used to run, so there is very little change on that front as it continues to provide a comprehensive set of annual competitions, both in the winter and summer seasons for individuals (mainly) and clubs.
+STS also runs training squads at several levels for each discipline and selects teams to represent Scotland for national and international matches up to and including the Commonwealth Games from pools of shooters of known quality.
+All the other UK Home Countries have similar organisations to the previous SSRA, SPA and SRA but none of them have amalgamated into a single body as in Scotland.

 Target shooting competitions in the UK come in two distinct types: “Shoulder-to-Shoulder” and “Postal”.
 There are competitions for both individuals and teams within both types.
 (Unless otherwise stated, all competitions described below are for indoor prone shooting.)